Amirsil/Development-Flow-Design/README.md

 What this solution (Service Set) tries to achieve:
   - Loose coupling between unrelated projects in the same group
   - Seperate management of unrelated projects with different permissions that are in the same group (e.g. Operator CR's)
-  - For each project, Prod ServiceSet will always point to specific tags (Or `master` for seperated CD), to own deployment control
+  - For each project, Prod ServiceSet will always point to `values.yaml`
-  - For each project, Preprod ServiceSet will point to specific feature branches or to `master`
+  - For each project, Preprod ServiceSet will point to `values.prep.yaml`, which contains granular patches (Usually of image versions) and is continously deployed to preprod cluster.

 Possible solutions comparison:
 | Criteria | App-of-apps (Current) | Umbrella Chart | ApplicationSet |